AgoraIO-Solutions/pstn-doc/README.md

 ## Agora Gateway IPs <a name="gatewayips"></a>

+### Outbound IPs
-Please add the following IP addresses to any Access Control Lists which restrict calling by IP.
+Please add the following IP addresses to any Access Control Lists which restrict outbound calling by IP.

 3.9.67.24
 52.3.185.227
 52.9.29.181
 34.233.232.16

+### Inbound IPs
+Please point inbound calls at one of these IPs
+52.3.185.227
+52.9.29.181